victorromeo/victorromeo.github.io/_posts/2019-12-26-Ubuntu-Shell-Commands.md

 **mkfs.ext4** -L myExt4Drive /dev/sdx1 | Format the device with a EXT4 file system type.
 Flag -L adds a label for the file system. *May be inappropriate for portable devices, as it maintains file permissions*
-**mkfs.exfat** -n myExFatDrive */dev/sdx1* | Formats the device /dev/sdx1 and makes a exFAT file system on the device sudo **e2label** */dev/sda1* *new_label* | Updates the current label on the disk partition
+**mkfs.exfat** -n myExFatDrive */dev/sdx1* | Formats the device /dev/sdx1 and makes a exFAT file system on the device sudo **e2label** */dev/sda1* *new_label* | Updates the current label on the disk partition `find /path/to/folder -size 0 -type f` | List all files with zero (0) file length and delete them.
+Note: `-print` flag may be required on some OS.
+`sudo find /path/to/folder -size 0 -type f -delete` | Remove all files with zero (0) file length and delete them.
+The sudo elevation is required for deletions on protected file systems.

 ## Compression